WindowDump/CS225-March-Madness/README.md

-# CS225-March-Madness: Bugs Team
+# CS225-March-Madness: Maintenance Project
-This is a fork of https://github.com/WindowDump/CS225-March-Madness for the purposes of bugfixing
+This is a fork of https://github.com/WindowDump/CS225-March-Madness for the purposes of bugfixing, improvements and adding features

 # Structure of Binary Tree Array